maciej-przybylski/palmar_reflex/README.md

   Make sure that under Menu/Tools/,
   * Board is selected as the version of the connected arduino board, e.g. "Arduino/Genuino Uno" in our case
-  * Port is automatically selected.
+  * Port is automatically selected
   * Add read&write permission to the serial port that arduino is using.
 For example, if "/dev/ttyACM0" is the one displayed under Arduino menu, then

     ```